tobiscode/disstans/docs/_sources/tutorials/tutorial_4.rst.txt

 Let's have a closer look at how we can estimate the error in our prediction (i.e. fitted timeseries).
-By default, if the formal covariance is estimated by the solver, that formal uncertainty is passed on to the :class:`~geonat.models.ModelCollection` object where we can look at it in the :attr:`~geonat.models.ModelCollection.cov` property.
+By default, if the formal covariance is estimated by the solver, that formal uncertainty is passed on to the :class:`~disstans.models.ModelCollection` object where we can look at it in the :attr:`~disstans.models.ModelCollection.cov` property.
 We can save it for later like this:

 .. doctest::